-The .NET Platform Guide provides a large amount of information about the .NET Platform.
+The .NET Guide provides a large amount of information about .NET.
 Depending on your familiarity with .NET, you may wish to explore different sections of this guide and other sections of the .NET documentation.

 New to .NET

 If you're new to .NET, check out the Get Started article.

 If you prefer to have a guided tour through major features of .NET, check out the Tour of .NET.

 You can also read about .NET Architectural Components to get an overview of the various "pieces" of .NET and how they fit together.